Particular/Workshop/exercises/03-sagas/README.md

 }
 ```

-Override saga base class `ConfigureHowToFindSaga` abstract method and implement both interfaces, leaving methods bodies as is.
-Before we can implement these, we need to add some saga state.

 ## Exercise 3.2: add state to the saga

 A saga is coordinating long-running business processes.
 The saga you implement, takes decisions based on data that it receives.
 Imagine a business process that is running for days, years even.
 Some business processes actually never end.
 Our saga can't keep all that data in memory forever, so it needs to store this data somewhere.